 - The following information is required at the time of initial inquiry:

 - The requesting unit, with appropriate administrative contacts

 - A description of the meeting or event

 - Either the general space needs or the specific rooms requested

 - The days and hours of the event

 - The approximate number of people attending the meeting or event

-- Reservations within 2 weeks of an event that do not involve food/beverage or A/V usage can be made and confirmed over the phone; other reservations require delayed confirmation.
+- Reservations within 2 weeks of an event that do not involve food/beverage or A/V usage can be made and promptly confirmed via email; other reservations require delayed confirmation.